salesforce/TransmogrifAI/local/README.md

 # TransmogrifAI Local

 This module enables local scoring with TransmogrifAI models without the need for a Spark session.
-Instead it uses [MLeap](https://github.com/combust/mleap) runtime on JVM.
+Instead it applies a combination of TransmogrifAI's transformer interface and [MLeap](https://github.com/combust/mleap) runtime on JVM.
 It delivers unprecedented portability and performance of TransmogrifAI models allowing the serving of scores from any JVM process.

 ## Usage